Conference Ensemble/

 Known for her finely controlled, precise, and expressive performances, Matilda Hofman is an internationally recognized conductor with an impressive career spanning the United States and Europe.
 Critics have described her conducting as “unerring” and “taut and finely controlled,” showcasing her depth of artistry and interpretive clarity.
 Hofman has performed at prestigious festivals such as the Salzburg Festival, Berliner Festspiele, and Holland Festival, and collaborated with esteemed ensembles like Ensemble Modern, Ensemble Recherche, and SWR Sinfonieorchester.

 Hofman serves as the Artistic Director of the Left Coast Chamber Ensemble, Music Director of the Diablo Symphony Orchestra, and conductor for the Empyrean Ensemble.
 She also works as a cover conductor for the San Francisco Symphony and has guest conducted for the San Francisco Ballet, Fremont Symphony, and Earplay.
-With a lifelong passion for commissioning and performing contemporary works, Hofman brings an extensive and inspiring perspective to Week 3 of the conference, enriching the experience for all participants.
+With a lifelong passion for commissioning and performing contemporary works, Hofman brings an extensive and inspiring perspective to the Conference, enriching the experience for all participants.
+Matilda will be at the Conference during Week 2, July 19-July 25, 2026.

 Keyboards